LinguaPhylo/linguaPhylo.github.io/tutorials/tree-ess.md

 Follow these steps to create a log file compatible with Tracer:

-1. Install TreeStat2 if you haven’t done so already.
+1. Install TreeStat2 from [PackageManager](https://www.beast2.org/managing-packages/) if you haven’t done so already.

 <figure class="image">
   <a href="PackageManager.png" target="_blank">